andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/patterns-and-practices/clarifying-swift-access-control-hint-swift-isnt-c-sharp.md

 Well&#8230; To restate the obvious, Swift isn't C#&#8230; and it isn't C# in more ways than just syntax.

-Ever since access control modifiers were introduced in XCode 6 Beta 4, I had it in my mind that `public`, `private`, and `internal` worked just like they do in C#.
+Ever since access control modifiers were introduced in Xcode 6 Beta 4, I had it in my mind that `public`, `private`, and `internal` worked just like they do in C#.
 Sure, I read [the blog article on access control published by the Swift team][2], but it was a mere cursory look.
 I basically saw the three key words and thought, &#8220;Ah, I got this&#8230; moving on!&#8221;

 This was a fundamental mistake for me to make, and it goes to show that just because there are _similarities_ between languages, it doesn't mean the _semantics_ of those similarities carry over.